lmps-0/FEM_Ansys_APDL/README.md

-# FEM_Ansys_APDL
+# Ansys Mechanical APDL

-Numerical Simulations via Finite Elements of the Hole drilling Method for Measuring Residual Stress
+Numerical Simulations via Finite Elements of the Hole Drilling Method for Measuring Residual Stress

+Ansys APDL or Ansys Parametric Design Language is the primary language used to commute with the Mechanical APDL solver.
+APDL can be used to automate tasks or to create a complete parametric model.

+Ansys APDL is considered as an old-fashioned command-driven program that permits the user to input line by line codes and execute them on request.
+The advantage and what justified the choice of this tool to model and run the numerical simulations is in the level of control over the model.
+The possibility of writing optimized scripts allows for quick changes in geometry.
+It also allows more precise control of model mesh parameters.
+Such a tool is commonly used by many researchers in the field of the hole-drilling method simulations.

 # The Finite Element Analysis